R Sudhakar: Judgeship

 Sudhakar was elevated to the Bench as an Additional Judge of the High Court of Madras on 10 December 2005 and as a Permanent Judge on 20 April 2007.
 On 18 April 2016, he was appointed a judge of the Jammu and Kashmir High Court.
 He was the Acting Chief Justice of Jammu and Kashmir High Court, from 15 March 2017 to 31 March 2017, after the retirement of former Chief Justice N. Paul Vasanthakumar, until the appointment of the current Chief Justice, Badar Durrez Ahmed.
 He once again assumed the role of Acting Chief Justice after the retirement of Justice Badar Durrez Ahmed, on 16 March 2018.
+He was overlooked and V. Ramasubramanian was chosen over him as a Supreme Court judge.

 He was elevated as Chief Justice of Manipur High Court on 18 May 2018.

 He retired on 13 February 2021.

-He currently serves as President of National Company Law Tribunal from 1 November 2021.
+He was appointed President of National Company Law Tribunal on 1 November 2021 and served until 13 February 2026.

 Family legacy

 His father, S. T. Ramalingam served as a Judge of the Madras High Court.
 S. P. Sri Ram, his maternal grandfather, served as a District Judge and retired as Chairman of the Sales Tax Appellate Tribunal.
 He hails from a family actively involved in the Indian independence movement.
 His maternal great-grandfather S. P. Ayyaswamy Mudaliar, a well known Civil Engineer in the early twentieth century, was an active freedom fighter.
 During the years of 1939 and 1940 the family hosted several national leaders and freedom fighters at their house.